tdjaogol-hub/lab-agile-planning-/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: User story
+name: User Story
-about: This template is for creating user stories
+about: This template is for creating user storis
 title: ''
 labels: ''
 assignees: ''